Underbelly (TV series): Underbelly: Badness (2012)

 Season 5 is set in modern-day Sydney between 2001–2012 and tells the story of underworld figure Anthony "Rooster" Perish and the efforts of the NSW Police Force's Strike Force Tuno to bring him to justice.
-The cast includes Jonathan LaPaglia as Anthony Perish, Jodi Gordon, Matt Nable, Josh Quong Tart, Aaron Jeffrey, Jason Montgomery, Hollie Andrew and Leeanna Walsman.
+The cast includes Jonathan LaPaglia as Anthony Perish, Matt Nable, Ella Scott Lynch, Josh Quong Tart, Aaron Jeffrey, Jason Montgomery, Hollie Andrew, Jodi Gordon, and Leeanna Walsman.

 Underbelly: Squizzy (2013)

-Season 6 occurs between 1915–1927 in Melbourne and tells the story of one of the city's most notorious criminals, Squizzy Taylor, who made an appearance in Underbelly: Razor, which was set in 1920s Sydney.
+Season 6 occurs between 1915 and 1927 in Melbourne and tells the story of one of the city's most notorious criminals, Squizzy Taylor, who made an appearance in Underbelly: Razor, which was set in 1920s Sydney.
 Justin Rosniak did not reprise his role as Squizzy as Jared Daperis took over the role.

 Underbelly: Vanishing Act (2022)

 Season 7 tells the story of the bizarre disappearance of Melissa Caddick, the high-roller who allegedly embezzled over $40 million before disappearing while under investigation.
-It is a two part mini-series which is part factual and part fictional.
+It is a mini-series which is part factual and part fictional.